thewhitetulip/intro-to-vuejs/README.md

 ## Why this book?

-While learning Vue, I was a total newbie to front end development.
-This is the book I wish existed when I was learning front end dev with Vue.
-A book which teaches _how to apply_ the knowledge.
+This book originated from the lack of resources on the Internet which would teach how to write an app with Vue using example.
 Read the [wiki](http://github.com/thewhitetulip/intro-to-vuejs/wiki) for more details.

+In this book, you'd build a todo list manager in Vue, the basic html is present in the code section.

 ## Contributing